fvlasie/phplist-manual/README.md

 ## Publication

-Changes to the org-stable branch are published directly to the public copy of the manual on phpList.org.
+Changes to the master branch are published directly to the public copy of the manual on phpList.org.
 This process takes place within a few minutes of a merge into that branch.

 ## Other manual formats